variety4me/niri_docs/docs/Configuration-Switch-Events.md

 The syntax is similar to key bindings.
 Currently, only the [`spawn` action](./Configuration-Key-Bindings.md#spawn) are supported.

-> [!NOTE]
+!!!
+NOTE
-> In contrast to key bindings, switch event bindings are *always* executed, even when the session is locked.
+    In contrast to key bindings, switch event bindings are *always* executed, even when the session is locked.

 ### `lid-close`, `lid-open`